christinegp/docs/concepts/challenges.md

 ## Challenge Presentation to Members
 ### Display
-Use the content editor in the *Display* tab to specify what the cover of the challenge should look like on different
+Use the content editor in the *Display* tab to specify what the cover of the challenge should look like to the member based on the channel and presentation mode where the challenge is rendered.
+Refer to [content guide](./content) for details.

+### Categories
+Use categories to tell the client, in which member facing categories the challenge is included.
+Interpretation of category is specific to the client.

 ## Challenge Lifecyle
 Use status and effectivity to manage when a challenge is in use.
-Additionally, use assignee to manage ownership within marketing team.

 ### Status
 Change the **status** of a challenge to change the visibility of the challenge to members: